aws-amplify/docs/docs/console/data/relationships.md

 3. If you are working in the Admin UI from your AWS account, the deployment status displays in the upper right corner of the page.

-4. Navigate to the **Contet** tab and create data in the tables.
+4. Navigate to the **Content** tab and create data in the tables.
 You should be able to create and link records from different models.
 For more information, see [Manage content](~/console/data/content-management.md).